pfheatwole/thesis/source/paraglider_components.rst

      \mat{J}_{\mathrm{l}/\mathrm{O}} &= \rho_{\mathrm{l}} \mat{J}_{a_l/\mathrm{O}}
    \end{aligned}

-Where the :math:`a` and :math:`\mat{J}` are the areas and areal inertias for the canopy surfaces (from :ref:`derivations:Area`).

 Air mass
 ^^^^^^^^

-Ref: :ref:`derivations:Area and Volume of a Mesh`

-[[As the canopy accelerates, the air inside must accelerate at the same rate, and so must be included in the inertial calculations of the canopy.
-(This assumes the air is incompressible, which is reasonable at these speeds, and neglects surface porosity, so the enclosed air travels with the wing.)
-Although the canopy is porous, and thus constantly receiving an inflow of air through the intakes, the leakage is slow enough that the volume of air can be treated as constant.]]
+Although the weight of the air inside the canopy is cancelled by its buoyancy, it still possesses significant mass.
+When the canopy is accelerated the enclosed air is accelerated at the same rate, and must be included in the inertial calculations.
+(This model neglects surface porosity; although the canopy is porous, and thus constantly receiving an inflow of air through the intakes, the leakage is slow enough that the volume of air can be treated as constant.)

-Mass of the enclosed air:
+Similar to the surface masses, the internal volume and its unscaled inertia about the canopy origin is easily computed from the :doc:`foil_geometry` using the method in :ref:`derivations:Volume`.
+Given the internal volume :math:`v` and the current air density :math:`\rho_{\mathrm{air}}`, the total mass of the enclosed air :math:`m_{\mathrm{air}}` is simply:

 .. math::
    :label: air_mass

    m_{\mathrm{air}} = \rho_{\mathrm{air}} v

-Inertia matrix of the enclosed air:
+Similarly, for the inertia matrix of the enclosed air about the canopy origin :math:`O`:

 .. math::
    :label: air_inertia

    \mat{J}_{\mathrm{air}/O} = \rho_{\mathrm{air}} \mat{J}_{\mathrm{v}/\mathrm{O}}

-Where :math:`v` and :math:`\mat{J}_\mathrm{v}` are the volume and volume inertia for the inside the canopy (from :ref:`derivations:Volume`).
+..
+FIXME: explicitly note that rho is a function of time?

 Apparent Mass